vivekdongare81/My-LLD-Practice-cheatsheet/README.md

 # 🚀 MySystem-Design

-A curated list of system design case studies and class entities cheatsheet implemented with **Java**, focusing on OOP principles and design patterns.
+A curated list of system design case studies and class entities cheatsheet implemented with **Java**, focusing on OOP principles and design patterns

 ---